-The PDN benefit allows, in rare circumstances, a short-term increase of nursing hours beyond standard limits in a crisis situationa crisis.
-A crisis situationA crisis is one that is generally unpredictable and puts the patient at risk of institutionalization without the provision of additional hours.
+The private duty nursing benefit allows, in rare circumstances, a short term increase of nursing hours beyond standard limits in a crisis situation.
+A crisis situation is one that is generally unpredictable and puts the patient at risk of institutionalization without the provision of additional hours.